 • Product safety

-• Product conformity to specific standards required by the purchaser, or country of destination
+• The Product conformity to specific standards required by the purchaser, or country of destination

 • Product workmanship

-• There are many other variables which can be checked at this stage of inspection too.
+• Many other variables can be checked at this stage of inspection too.

-The value of final inspection is that reduces the need for quality control at the receiving end of the supply chain.
-You know that your goods conform to the standards you require before they are shipped, giving you peace of mind and preventing costly recalls and repair.
+The value of final inspection reduces the need for quality control at the receiving end of the supply chain.
+You know that your goods conform to the standards you require before they are shipped, giving you peace of mind and preventing costly recalls and repairs.

-At this stage of testing, it is vital that turnaround times from inspection to reporting are minimal, and you have all the information you need to make key decisions that reduce delays in receiving high-quality finished products, pre-shipment inspections are the essential part of any quality control process.
+At this stage of testing, turnaround times from inspection to reporting must be minimal, and you have all the information you need to make key decisions that reduce delays in receiving high-quality finished products, pre-shipment inspections are the essential part of any quality control process.